Authorised Exam Centre

 - Each candidate receives a written report showing the results achieved in each part of the examination.
 If you pass the exam, you will receive a Cambridge English Language Assessment certificate that is valid for life.

-- Many institutions in the Czech Republic and abroad require or consider the C1 Advanced (CAE) certificate:
+- Many institutions in the Czech Republic and abroad require or accept the C1 Advanced (CAE) certificate:

 list of educational institutions in the Czech Republic